An Accessible Research Tool Designed for the Non-Tech Native

 Process

 Iterating through two different starter frames to determine the most intuitive layout.
-Focus was on clear navigation paths — a prominent curated feed, distinct saved resources, and creator helpful resources.
+Focus was on clear entry points โ a welcoming onboarding flow with goal-setting and AI suggestions, followed by a curated feed of saved and tailored resources.

 Frame A